Former ONE Flyweight World Champion Kairat “The Kazakh” Akhmetov is ready to take another huge step back to the gold.

 A Lifelong Quest Fulfilled

 Akhmetov made a couple of other wise decisions, too.
-Although he called the Alash Pride gym his home at the time, he regularly cross-trained with revered coach Greg Jackson at Jackson Wink MMA Academy in Albuquerque, New Mexico as well.
+He called the Alash Pride gym his home at the time, but he regularly cross-trained with revered coach Greg Jackson at Jackson Wink MMA Academy in Albuquerque, New Mexico as well.

 “The Kazakh” was granted an immediate title shot at the ONE Flyweight World Championship upon his promotional debut in November 2015.
-He went through a five-round war with then-titleholder Adriano Moraes, and was able to snatch the belt from his grasp via split decision.
+He went through a five-round war with then-titleholder Adriano “Mikinho” Moraes and, ultimately, he was able to snatch the belt from the Brazilian’s grasp via split decision.

 It was a culmination of a childhood dream.
 With the victory, Akhmetov moved to 23-0, the best record of any flyweight in recent memory.